metabrainz/design-system/guidelines/style-guidelines.md

 * direct speech.

 We use single quotation marks for:
+* quotes inside quotes
 * technical terms, if deemed necessary (the first time it is used)
-* titles of documents or publications
+* titles of documents or publications.

 ## Links

 We:
 * link to relevant content on our website before we link to external websites
-* never use links in headings
+* never link paragraph headings (we do link entity titles/headings)
 * write descriptive links that tell you what you’ll find when you follow them - not 'click here'
-* links inside editing systems should always open in new tabs to not disrupt a user's workflow.
-In most other circumstances we don't set links to open in a new tab or window.
+* links inside editing systems should always open in new tabs to not disrupt a user's workflow
+* we don't set links to open in a new tab or window in most other circumstances.

 ## Lists